A Parent's Take on Why Montessori Works for Autism-Spectrum Kids

 What is Autism?

-It’s April, World Autism Awareness Month, so let’s talk about this wide-spread pandemic which affects nearly 20% of children and adults, and up to 18% of all boys, globally.
+It's April, World Autism Awareness Month, so let's talk about this wide-spread pandemic which affects nearly Autism prevalence globally is about 1 in 36 globally and maybe 1 in 24 depending on sex.
+That’s about 2.7% of children being affected.
 So, exactly what is thing called autism?

 The word "autism" is blanket term which includes the many disorders within the "autism spectrum."
 Sometimes called "Pervasive Developmental Disorders," autism spectrum disorders include such diagnoses as: Autistic Disorder, Asperger's Syndrom, Rett Syndrom, and the less specific PDD-NOS (Pervasive Developmental Disorder-Not Otherwise Specified.)

 All of these autism spectrum disorders have commonalities in the way of communication impairments, socialization difficulties, lack of physical coordination, need for ritualistic behaviours, and hyper-sensory sensitivity.

 In my experience, children with these special needs benefit even more than 'normal' children from the interactive, sensory-utilizing, calming, Montessori Method of learning.

 The prepared environment of the Montessori classroom provides a consistent (children with autism do not like change,) safe environment where children can benefit from watching other children choose and participate in activities before they get involved themselves.
 This is very important for Autism-spectrum kids; they will usually prefer to observe many times before they make their own attempt.
 In the Montessori classroom, this is acceptable, even encouraged, and children are never forced into an activity.